Rust syntax: Memory management

 Rust does not use garbage collection.
 Memory and other resources are instead managed through the "resource acquisition is initialization" convention, with optional reference counting.
 Rust provides deterministic management of resources, with very low overhead.
 Values are allocated on the stack by default, and all dynamic allocations must be explicit.

 The built-in reference types using the & symbol do not involve run-time reference counting.
 The safety and validity of the underlying pointers is verified at compile time, preventing dangling pointers and other forms of undefined behavior.
 Rust's type system separates shared, immutable references of the form &T from unique, mutable references of the form &mut T. A mutable reference can be coerced to an immutable reference, but not vice versa.

 Macros

 Macros allow generation and transformation of Rust code to reduce repetition.
 Macros come in two forms, with declarative macros defined through macro_rules!, and procedural macros, which are defined in separate crates.

+Because Rust lacks variadic functions or variadic templates, variadics are implemented using variadic macros, such as println! and vec!.